sendbird-graveyard/migrating-from-pusher-chatkit/README.md

 With SendBird, we make it easy to quickly perform a bulk migration of your user, channel and message chat data from Pusher’s Chatkit.
 Pusher is retiring their Chatkit product on April 23, 2020, but the SendBird team is ready to help you to migrate quickly!
 Tell us more about your chat migration [by filling out this form here](https://get.sendbird.com/pusher-migration.html)!

+Develop quickly with SendBird's UIKit, our development kit with an user interface that enables an easy and fast integration of standard chat features into new or existing client apps.
+From the overall theme to individual styles such as colors and fonts, components can be fully customized to create an in-app chat experience unique to your brand identity.
+Build in minutes with the SendBird UIKit for [iOS](https://docs.sendbird.com/ios/ui_kit_getting_started), [Android](https://docs.sendbird.com/android/ui_kit_getting_started), or [JavaScript](https://docs.sendbird.com/javascript/ui_kit_getting_started).

 ## Migration Steps

 ### 1. Export your data from Pusher